queeb3/Manifesto/README.md

 DoD is basically that but on crack for data.

-OOP is what pretty much everyone in the industry uses and understands, for those who are new here is a quick understand.
-You are to define and describe in code what an object is, this is done through, like DoD, determining the problem and deriving objects you think you'll need through data and logic and this will be placed inside of a class which is stored on the heap in most languages.
+OOP is what pretty much everyone in the industry uses and understands, for those who are new here is a quick understanding.
+You are to define and describe in code what an object is, this is done through determining the problem and deriving objects you think you'll need through data and logic and this will be placed inside of a class which is stored on the heap in most languages.

-OOP is compatible with DoD, however, most people do not use it with DoD in mind they rather combine, data and logic togeter in a object with a name that represents what it defines and declares itself to be, self containing all logic and all its own personal data, this is called OOD and it causes a massive issue for the hardware.
+OOP is compatible with DoD, however, most people do not use it with DoD in mind they'd rather fuse data and logic into an object parading itself as a "Real world noun" that represents what it defines itself to be, self containing all logic and all its own personal data, this is called OOD and it causes a massive issue for the hardware.